Luscieu/obsidian/Fall 2025/Sociology1025/Social Interaction & Social Structure.md

 ##### Ethnomethodology:
 the study of how people make sense of what others do and say by adhering to pre-existing norms
-- background expectancies - people's shared interpretation of objects and events
+- background expectancies - people's shared interpretation of objects and events leading to an expected action
+- breaching experiment: break presumed background expectancies of the situation to observe people's responses